 Cutler Coast Public Reserved Land is located along the Bold Coast of Maine, near the Canadian border.
 It offers some of the quieter yet inspiring hiking experiences in America.
 The Bold Coast is wild and rocky, and you can smell adventure in the air.

-It’s a couple hours drive east from Ellsworth, Maine (the mainland gateway town of Mount Desert Island).
+It’s a couple of hours drive east from Ellsworth, Maine (the mainland gateway town of Mount Desert Island).
 You’ll need to add at least another half hour if you’re lodging in Bar Harbor or elsewhere on Mount Desert Island.
 There are accommodation options in nearby Machias and Lubec, which can help you get an earlier start.

 The best time to visit is in September and October, after the summer crowds, and when the weather is ideal for hiking, and there’s striking autumn foliage.